 To a large extent, A.M.
-Best's loss and lossadjustment expense reserve risk component emphasizes adjusted reserve leverage and stability in loss development as gauges of a company's exposure to reserving errors in its book of business.
+Best's loss and loss-adjustment expense reserve risk component emphasizes adjusted reserve leverage and stability in loss development as gauges of a company's exposure to reserving errors in its book of business.
 Consequently, all other factors being equal, A.M.
 Best's capital model will generate a greater reserve capital requirement for an insurer that is more leveraged or more volatile, after adjusting for our view of its reserve adequacy, than its peer companies and vice versa.

-Required capital for loss-reserve risk is generated by applying capital factors to an insurer's adjusted loss reserves for 20 distinct lines of business.
+Required capital for loss-reserve risk is generated by applying capital factors to an insurer's adjusted loss reserves for 21 distinct lines of business.
 To ensure equitable capital treatment among insurers, A.M.
-Best's model places considerable weight on a company's adjusted reserves, which emphasizes reserve adequacy and the time value of money imbedded in those reserves.
+Best's model places considerable weight on a company's adjusted reserves, which emphasizes reserve adequacy and the time value of money embedded in those reserves.
 An insurer that historically has under-reserved will be penalized for maintaining lower reported loss reserves.
 A.M.
-Best's by-line reserve-risk factors are based on an integration of the stability of a company's lossdevelopment pattern, the size of the company and the risk inherent in the particular line of business.
+Best's by-line reserve-risk factors are based on an integration of the stability of a company's case-incurred lossdevelopment pattern, the size of the company and the risk inherent in the particular line of business.
 Consequently, a company's required capital for loss reserve is driven by these key factors:

-Reserve Equity Adjustments: On a line-byline basis, a company's carried loss reserves are adjusted to an economic basis that reflects A.M.
+Reserve Equity Adjustments: On a lineby-line basis, a company's carried loss reserves are adjusted to an economic basis that reflects A.M.
 Best's view of an insurer's ultimate reserves, which are discounted to their present value, recognizing the time value of money.
 By-line carried loss reserves are adjusted to an economic basis through two company modification factors: the reserve-deficiency factor and the discount factor.

 The reserve-deficiency factor reflects A.M.
 Best's view of an insurer's reserve deficiency expressed as a fraction of its original reserve plus 1.0.
+For example, a company with a 10% reserve deficiency would show a 1.10 reserve deficiency factor in the model, whereas a company with a 20% reserve deficiency would show a 1.20 reserve deficiency factor in the model.
 The initial determination of reserve deficiency is based on a number of actuarial techniques used within A.M.
-Best's proprietary loss-reserve model, including paid and caseincurred development.
+Best's proprietary loss-reserve model, including paid and case-incurred development.
 In addition to the reserve model, a diagnostic analysis of Schedule P and a qualitative assessment of the company's operating environment and historical reserve development are used to arrive at A.M.
 Best's view of reserve deficiency.
-Generally, unseasoned insurers with less than five years of loss experience are compared with industry experience, while the reserves of seasoned insurers are determined relative to their own historical experience.
+Generally, unseasoned insurers with less than five years of loss experience are assigned a minimum deficiency of 10%, while the reserves of seasoned insurers are determined relative to their own historical experience.